Boston University College of Health and Rehabilitation Sciences: Mission, Vision, and Values

+As a collaborative and diverse community of learners, scholars, professionals, and practitioners, Sargent values excellence achieved through scientific discovery, experiential learning, inclusion, accessibility, creativity, and innovation.

 History

-In 1881, Dr. Dudley Allen Sargent founded the Sargent School of Physical Training in Cambridge, Massachusetts.
+In 1881, Dudley Allen Sargent founded the Sargent School of Physical Training in Cambridge, Massachusetts.
 During the decades that followed the establishment of the School, Sargent built a reputation as an innovator in physical conditioning and health promotion.
 At the Sargent School, students learned training techniques to strengthen and improve the physical capabilities of all people, including both disabled and healthy individuals.
 This emphasis on comprehensive health care remains a focus of the College today.
 Sargent College became part of Boston University in 1929, five years after Sargent's death.

 In the fall of 1990, BU Sargent College moved to an extensively renovated facility at 635 Commonwealth Avenue.
 The six-story building contains classrooms, student lounges, research laboratories, an outpatient clinic, and faculty and staff offices.

 Areas of study

 The Sargent College has four academic departments that confer degrees upon undergraduate and graduate students: